 In case you want to know more about me…

 I was born and raised in the beautiful state of California.
 I may be biased but it’s my favorite state in the United States.
 I’m of Mexican descent and proud of my heritage.
 I grew up in a modest home in the suburbs of Los Angeles.
 I’m the oldest and the only girl in the family.
 Yup, life was interesting growing up with all boys.
 It makes sense why I’m “girly” but still, shall we say “rough around the edges.”

-I graduated from college with a bachelors of arts degree in Fashion Design and Merchandising.
+I graduated from Cal State University, Los Angeles with a bachelors of arts degree in Fashion Design and Merchandising.
 I worked in the fashion industry for many years and also ran my own companies.
-Travel was always something I wanted to do more but I didn’t make as much time for it.
+Travel was always something I wanted to do more of but I didn’t make as much time for it.
 That changed over the last few years.

 I used to think that you had to be rich to travel but I realized that wasn’t the case, I just had to prioritize my life.
 You don’t have to give up things that are important to you to travel.
 I’m not here to tell you that it’s simple to prioritize, everyone has a different story, commitments, and responsibilities.
 Heck, it has taken me many years to semi-figure things out (I’m still learning as we all should continue to learn).